2023 April 7 to 20 – Sold Out

 This evening we will enjoy a Kecak and Fire Dance performance at the open stage of The Chedi Club.
 The dance involves a chorus of at least 50 men.
 They sit in concentric circles around an oil lamp and begin to chant.
 The sound they make is “cak-cak-cak’ up to seven different rhythmical combinations that are interwoven, creating a tapestry of vocal sounds that accompany the dance.
 After the performance we will enjoy a Balinese Royal dinner at the hotel’s pavilion open-air restaurant, overlooking lush rice paddies.

 This morning we are off to a new island, actually two.
 We will fly from Bali to Labuan Bajo, and then board a boat over to Seraya Island for the next 3 nights.
 This beach bungalow resort will be a nice place to spend the rest of the day relaxing.

 After an early breakfast this morning we are off for a full day of adventure.
 We will jump aboard our speedboat and make the 2.5-3 hour crossing to Padar Island.
 Here we will enjoy some magnificent views across the islands, bays, and beaches.

 Next, we will cruise over to Pink Beach for some of the best snorkeling in the world.
 Or enjoy time laying back and relaxing on the beach.
-The beach gets the color from the red coral fragments and the water is full of hundreds of varieties of hard and soft corals and thousands of species of fish.
+The beach gets its color from the red coral fragments and the water is full of hundreds of varieties of hard and soft corals and thousands of species of fish.
 After our refreshing dip in the water, we will enjoy lunch on board our boat as we continue to Rinca Island.

 Once we reach Rinca we will enjoy a 2-hour hike with great opportunities to see dragons and their prey.
 We will pass by their nests and out into the exposed savannah that is studded with lontar palms.
 Our hike will take us to Waewaso, a permanent waterhole that has breathtaking views.